Tag: Malaga Events

 As we head out to enjoy the long weekend, it is hard not to feel a deep appreciation for the vibrant energy of Malaga in the spring.
 Seeing the streets fill with music, the terraces buzz with conversation, and the trains running smoothly again reminds us of why we love this corner of the world so much.
 Have a wonderful weekend, eat well, and take a moment to simply enjoy the beautiful chaos of a Spanish puente.

-• Long Weekend Guide: Gastronomy, Festivals, and the Return of the AVE
+• Long Weekend Guide: Gastronomy, Festivals and AVE Return

-Long Weekend Guide: Gastronomy, Festivals, and the Return of the AVE
+Long Weekend Guide: Gastronomy, Festivals and AVE Return

 The May long weekend—affectionately known as the puente—is finally here, and Malaga is buzzing with anticipation.
 With the arrival of warmer spring temperatures and longer days, both locals and visitors are looking to make the most of the holiday.
 Whether you are craving local delicacies, eager to catch some live music, or simply planning a quick getaway, this weekend has plenty to offer.